She/Her/HersLicensed Clinical Social Worker, LCSW

 Laura Curry is a Licensed Clinical Social Worker and Owner/Founder of Curry Counseling in Skokie, IL.
 Laura specializes in treating anxiety, depression, perinatal mood and anxiety disorders, work stress, relationships, family issues, and life transitions.
-While she sees many children and families, she also enjoys working with adults and young adults, including college students.
+While she sees many children and families, she also enjoys working with adults, young adults, including college students, and older adults.

 Laura takes an eclectic treatment approach, utilizing a number of different treatment modalities, including Cognitive Behavioral Therapy (CBT), Psychodynamic Therapy, mindfulness practices, Dialectal Behavior Therapy (DBT), and Supportive Therapy.
 She helps her clients better understand their symptoms and themselves while also giving them healthy coping strategies and tools they can utilize between sessions.

 Laura loves watching her clients grow and is passionate about the work she does.
 She obtained a Professional Maternal Mental Health Certificate Training in addition to completing Child-Parent Psychotherapy training.
 She has worked in a variety of settings for over 15 years.
 She looks forward to meeting you.

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)

 Depression - Providing support and promoting healing of hopelessness, low motivation and energy, sadness, irritability, sleep disturbance, and loss of interest and pleasure in life